(Japanese, active 1639–50)

 Bequest of Maud Eells Corning 1992.380

-Hydrangea, demon’s lantern, and greenbrier appear together in this scroll.
-The artist used the dripping-in (tarashikomi) technique to generate the sense of depth and dimension in the leaves of the plants.
+White hydrangea, orange-colored demon’s lantern, and greenbrier vine appear together in this scroll.
+The artist used the dripping-in (tarashikomi) technique to create a sense of depth and dimension in the leaves of the plants.
 A carefully controlled brush loaded with a high ratio of water to ink or color is key to the success of this brush method.
-Gold lines indicate the veins of leaves and seams of pods.
+Gold lines indicate the veins of leaves and the seams of pods.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.